james-bellion/ListItApp/README.md

-# Fullstack Collection App
+# List It App

-This repo is designed to provide space to code a fullstack app.
-It contains node modules and folders for databases, routes, api requests, react components, and redux actions and creators.
-Let's get going!
+This is a personal project designed to be a shared shopping list for me and my partner to use to orginise our groceries.

 ## Setup